 Single mothers often are judged based on how much they do for their children.
-While most single mothers have to work to run the household, they are cut no slack for not attending parent-teacher meetings, sports events, or school events, which can create a lot of pressure.
+In most cases, a female parent has to work to run the household, they are cut no slack for not attending parent-teacher meetings, sports events, or school events, which can create a lot of pressure.

 2. Lesser salary

 Women earn less than men (5), so paying bills and affording childcare becomes more difficult for them.
 In some states, childcare and medical care are more than half their annual income (6).
-This can force women to work more, which can take them away from their children..
+This can force women to work more to improve their finances, which can take them away from their children and family.

 3. Less education

 Many single mothers are younger and less-educated as compared to single fathers (6).
+They may be unprepared to take on the additional responsibility of a child.
 This, in turn, hampers them from taking up high-paying jobs and hence, leads to a poorer quality of life.